jamesallardice/jslint-error-explanations/message-articles/hasownproperty.md

 misleading to anyone else reading.

-The solution to this error is to simply not use `hasOwnProperty` as a property identifer.
+The solution to this error is to simply not use `hasOwnProperty` as a property identifier.
 If you are concerned that the value of `hasOwnProperty` is no longer the native function you may want to call the native function in the context of your object in `for...in` loop guards: